Quantum Signatures of Chaos in Anisotropic Quantum Rabi Model: Introduction

-\emph{Introduction}---The essential feature of classical chaos is its hypersensitivity to initial conditions, i.e., the so-called butterfly effect.
+The essential feature of classical chaos is its hypersensitivity to initial conditions, i.e., the so-called butterfly effect.
 The tiny difference in two nearby orbits grows exponentially with time so that their motions become drastically different.
 Due to the uncertainty principle, there is no universal quantum counterpart of classical phase-space trajectories, so numerous methods of detecting classical chaos are invalid under quantum circumstances.
+Because chaos is inherently a dynamical phenomenon, dynamical signatures such as Loschmidt echo~\cite{leo1,leo2,leo3,leo4,leo5}, entanglement entropy~\cite{EE1,EE2,EE3,EE4,EE5,EE6} and Husimi quasi-probability function~\cite{hd1,hd2,hd3,hd4} show clear differences between chaotic and regular regimes, for which have been verified both theoretically and experimentally.

-Thus, it is of fundamental significance to identify the signatures of chaos in a quantum system.
-In recent years, the OTOC~\cite{definition} is widely believed to be a powerful tool to detect signatures of chaos in quantum systems because it presents an exponentially growth in time $C(t) \sim e^{\lambda t}$ (where $\lambda$ is the exponential growth rate of the OTOC before the Ehrenfest time $t_{*}=\frac{1}{\lambda}\ln N$) as the corresponding classical system is in the chaotic state.
-Therefore, the OTOC has been used to diagnose the chaotic characteristics in various quantum systems~\cite{ot1,ot2,ot3,ot4,ot5,ot6,ot7,ot8,ot9,ot10,ot11,ot12,ot13,ot14,ot15,ot16}.
+In recent years, the OTOC~\cite{definition} is widely believed to be a powerful tool to detect signatures of chaos in quantum systems because it presents an exponential growth in time $C(t) \sim e^{\lambda t}$ (where $\lambda$ is the exponential growth rate of the OTOC before the Ehrenfest time $t_{*}=\frac{1}{\lambda}\ln N$) as the corresponding classical system is in the chaotic state.
+Therefore, the OTOC has been used to diagnose the chaotic characteristics in various quantum systems~\cite{ot1,ot2,ot3,ot4,ot5,ot6,ot7,ot8,ot9,ot10,ot11,ot12,ot13,ot14,ot15,ot16,ot17}.

 However, besides in the chaotic case, the OTOCs in some non-chaotic regular systems were also found to possess the exponential growth behavior in early time, which means that the exponential growth of the OTOC does not imply the occurrence of chaos in quantum systems.
 Thus, it is vitally important to study the mechanism of yielding the exponential growth of the OTOC.
 In the integrable systems, it is shown that quantum mechanics can bring chaos to classical nonchaotic systems~\cite{sp1} and the OTOC at the saddle points grow exponentially~\cite{sp2,sp3,sp4}.
-Moreover, the exponential growth behavior of OTOCs for unstable regular orbits was found in Ref. ~\cite{sp5}.
+Moreover, the conclusion of Ref. ~\cite{sp5} indicates that OTOCs for initial states located in unstable manifold also exhibit exponential growth behavior before the Ehrenfest time.